-You may have heard by now about the buzz surrounding benefits of apple cider vinegar.
+You may have heard by now about the buzz surrounding the many benefits of apple cider vinegar.
 If you have it in your kitchen, you are probably used to using it as a cooking ingredient.
-But do you know about the amazing health benefits that come along with it?
+It makes, for example, a great addition to a homemade salad dressing.
+It’s also good in rice and other grain-based dishes.
+But do you know about the amazing health benefits that come along with apple cider vinegar?
 When it comes to apple cider vinegar, there are plenty of benefits to consider.
 For example, apple cider vinegar benefits include everything from curing hiccups and alleviating cold symptoms to aiding in weight loss and helping to prevent heart disease.
 It’s a great home remedy for many ailments, but is also disease preventative.
+If you haven’t already, you should definitely add apple cider vinegar to your diet.
 Learn more by reading the list below!

 Here is just a handful of benefits of adding apple cider vinegar to your diet:

 Acid reflux symptoms usually begin when having too little acid in the stomach.
 Apple cider vinegar may be able to help remedy this situation and thereby help diminish acid reflux symptoms.
 This is because it is thought that apple cider vinegar can help your stomach maintain a healthy acid level by balancing pH.

 To improve the acid content of your stomach, drink one tablespoon of raw, unfiltered apple cider vinegar mixed in a glass of water.
 Just be sure you dilute the vinegar–you don’t want to take it straight.
 This is because apple cider vinegar is extremely acidic and, if taken straight repeatedly, can burn the tissues of your mouth and throat.